Revolutionary Road (film): Plot

-The following day, Frank confesses to having had an affair, hoping to reconcile with April.
-To his surprise, April responds apathetically and tells him it does not matter, as her love for him has gone, which he does not believe.
-The Givings come over for dinner, and Frank announces to the guests that their plans have changed because April is pregnant.
-John lambasts Frank for crushing April's hope, as well as his acceptance of his circumstances.
+The following day, Frank confesses to his affair, hoping to reconcile with April.
+To his surprise, April apathetically says it does not matter, as she no longer loves him, which he does not believe.
+When the Givings come for dinner, Frank announces plans have changed because April is pregnant.
+John lambasts Frank for crushing April's hope, as well as him accepting his circumstances.
 Angered, Frank nearly attacks John, and the Givings leave.
-Afterwards, Frank and April have an altercation, and April flees the house.
+Afterwards, Frank and April have an argument, and April leaves the house to think.

 Frank spends the night in a drunken stupor.
-The next morning he is shocked to find April in the kitchen, calmly making breakfast.
-Frank, unsure of how to react, eats with her and then leaves for work.
-April then goes to the bathroom, where she—offscreen—performs a vacuum aspiration abortion on herself.
-Afterwards, she discovers she is bleeding and calls an ambulance.
+The next morning, he is shocked to find April in the kitchen, calmly making breakfast as if nothing had happened.
+Frank, unsure how to react, eats with her, then leaves for work.
+April goes to the bathroom, where she performs a vacuum aspiration abortion on herself.
+Afterwards, she starts to bleed and calls an ambulance.
 Frank arrives at the hospital, distraught, and is comforted by Shep.
 April dies in the hospital from blood loss.
-A guilty Frank moves to the city and starts selling computers.
-He spends his spare time with his children.
+A guilt-ridden Frank moves to the city to sell computers and spend his spare time with his children.

-A new couple, the Braces, buys their old home and Milly tells the story of the Wheelers to them.
-Shep stands up and walks out of the house, crying; he tells Milly to never talk about the Wheelers ever again.
-Helen talks to her husband, years later, about how the Braces seem to be the best-suited couple for the Wheelers' old house.
-When her husband mentions the Wheelers, Helen starts to explain why she did not like them.
-As she continues to elaborate, her husband turns off his hearing aid.
+A new couple, the Braces, buys the Wheeler's old home.
+While Milly and Shep have dinner with the Braces, Milly tells them about Frank and April.
+Shep walks out, crying; he asks Milly to never mention the Wheelers again.
+Years later, Helen tells her husband that the Braces seem to be the best-suited couple for the Wheelers' old house.
+When Helen starts talking about why she disliked Frank and April, her husband turns off his hearing aid.